KevinRhode/coding-quiz/readme.md

 ## Description

 To create a resource I could not only show off to potential employers, but learn and improve my knowledge of the document API.
 I will be able to reuse this project by creating quiz cards of questions for each of the subjects I wish to review.
-I gives me a resource to continually improve upon.
+It gives me a resource to continually improve upon.
 I learned a better understanding of the document, when to make use of calls, and how to create a interactive knowledge base.

 ## User Story